Austrian nationality law: Loss of Austrian citizenship

-An Austrian citizen who acquires another citizenship by voluntary action automatically loses Austrian citizenship.
+An Austrian citizen who acquires another citizenship by voluntary action automatically loses Austrian citizenship, as dual citizenship is substantially restricted by law (see the section below for details).
 The exception is in cases where permission to retain Austrian citizenship has been obtained in advance.
 This may be difficult to obtain, as the aim of the legislature is to reduce the number of dual citizenships granted.
 Exceptions are made for situations where it is in the interest of the Republic of Austria to grant this dual citizenship (e.g. notable individuals in the arts, sports, science, business etc.), or in situations where the citizen would suffer hardship due to not having the second citizenship.
 If, for example, an Austrian citizen wanted to obtain U.S. citizenship because they live in the U.S. and, without U.S. citizenship, would lose their green card due to being made to travel more than 180 days per year by their employer, then if they apply for permission to retain Austrian citizenship, that request is usually granted and has become almost a formality.

 The important part is that the application to retain Austrian citizenship is made before acquiring another citizenship.
 Otherwise the Austrian citizenship is automatically lost the moment a person obtains a foreign citizenship.

 Austrian citizenship is also automatically lost by serving in a foreign army.